Skip to main content

 Environments

-This manual advises the use of Pyenv to manage different versions of Python you have installed.
-For more information see Intro to pyenv
+This manual advises the use of uv to manage different versions of Python you have installed.

 direnv is used to manage environment variables.
 This ensures project specific variables do not clutter your main environment or the environment of other projects. direnv uses .envrc for general project specific variables and you can use a non version controlled .secrets to store sensitive information.
+We recommend you put source .venv/bin/activate in your .envrc file to ensure your virtual environment is always activated.

 Dependencies